Blake Shelton Gushes Over the Hottest Date Gwen Stefani at the 2017 People's Choice Awards

 The camera then panned to the No Doubt singer who was all smiles as she clapped for her main man.

-She was also spotted dancing along to Blake's performance of "Every Time I Hear That Song" before heading backstage with her man.
+She was also spotted dancing along to Blake's performance of "Every Time I Hear That Song" before reuniting backstage with her man.

 For those looking to see more chemistry between Blake and Gwen, you are in luck.